What’s a representative example

 Introductory interest rates

-If you’re looking for a balance or money transfer offer, you need to look out for introductory interest rates where you start off paying a low interest rate or no interest at all.
+If you’re looking for a balance or money transfer offer, you need to look out for introductory interest rates.
 The rate then usually increases after a certain amount of time.

 You should also compare fees a lender charges for transfers, as well as the standard interest rate the offers change to at the end of the introductory period.
 This will be important if you know you won’t have paid the full balance off by the time the introductory offer ends.